BA (Hons)

 • Develop a systematic understanding of current issues in accounting to meet the needs of a globalised profession in the 21st century

-• Receive exemptions from selected professional examinations of the main accounting institutes depending on the choice of modules studied
+• Receive exemptions from selected professional examinations from the main accounting institutes depending on the choice of modules you study

-• The BA (Hons) degree is Accredited by The Institute of Chartered Accountants in England and Wales (ICAEW), Chartered Institute of Management Accountants (CIMA) and the Association of Chartered Certified Accountants (ACCA)
+• The BA (Hons) degree is Accredited by the Institute of Chartered Accountants in England and Wales (ICAEW), the Chartered Institute of Management Accountants (CIMA) and the Association of Chartered Certified Accountants (ACCA)

 Course details